wacncontent/CustomizeTool/removeCommentOutput/articles/active-directory/active-directory-saas-google-apps-tutorial.md

 ##Prerequisites

-1. To access Azure Active Directory through the [Azure Management Portal](https://manage.windowsazure.com), you must first have a valid Azure subscription.
+1. To access Azure Active Directory through the [Azure Management Portal](https://manage.windowsazure.cn), you must first have a valid Azure subscription.

 2. You must have a valid tenant for [Google Apps for Work](https://www.google.com/work/apps/) or [Google Apps for Education](https://www.google.com/edu/products/productivity-tools/).
-You may use a free trial account for either service.
+You may use a trial account for either service.

 ##Step 1: Add Google Apps to your Directory

-1. In the [Azure Management Portal](https://manage.windowsazure.com), on the left navigation pane, click **Active Directory**.
+1. In the [Azure Management Portal](https://manage.windowsazure.cn), on the left navigation pane, click **Active Directory**.

 	![Select Active Directory from the left navigation pane.][0]